Invoker – Fluent Control Over Query Execution

 This is useful when you want to bypass Invoker's control layer and interact with the builder as usual.

-Notes: The job class must accept an invoker
+Notes: The job class must accept an invoker key in its constructor data.

 Summary

-is your last-mile control layer before the query is executed.
+Invoker is your last-mile control layer before the query is executed.
 It's ideal for:

 - Logging